itsgrieko/Codecademy-Data-Analyst-Portfolio-Projects/README.md

 ## Medical Insurance
 The first Codecademy portfolio project.
 Ultimately it just came down to manipulating a large list of dictionaries, supplied through csv.
 Decided not to spend too much time on it since it's quite basic.
+## Hurricanes
+Mainly a python project about dictionary using information on hurricanes.
+Heavy use of for loops and if/else statements.
 ## Jeopardy
 A project about data frame manipulation using Pandas, using a dataset from popular gameshow Jeopardy.
 ## Netflix and Stocks